fariz-codes/nda/README.md

 - Since the projects will be started in a **keep alive** mode, closing the browser window or the terminal (from where the NDA is launched) won't stop your NodeJs projects started by NDA.

-**Note** If the machine is restarted or NDA is stopped, all the projects started by the NDA will be stopped.

-:pushpin: **Start-on-boot** option is added in version 0.3.0.
-It will help to run NDA on the system boot.

 ## How it works

-- When you start **NDA**, it will launch a web application in the machine where it's installed.
+- When you start **NDA**, it will run a web application in the machine where it's installed.

-- From the launched web app, you can handle the deployment of your NodeJS projects.
+- By accessing that web application, you can handle the deployments of your NodeJS projects.

 ## Demo